Author Guidelines

 TABLE/ILLUSTRATION FORMAT

-Each table/illustration must be referred to in the narrative in the article manuscript.
-Tables/charts contained in articles should be editable tables/charts.
-Every table/illustration must be seen/read clearly (not blurred or stretched).
+Each table/figure must be referred to in the narrative in the article manuscript.
+Tables/figure contained in articles should be editable tables/charts.
+Every table/figure must be seen/read clearly (not blurred or stretched).
 Uploaded image files must be editable, in [.jpg] or [.PNG] picture format, and with a minimum size of 700 x 700 pixels.
-Graphics/images are referred to as illustrations.
+The decimal number in the table/figure is not more than two decimal digits with the smallest letter size 8.

 Example of tables/illustrations in the body of the manuscript: